-The United States Institute of Peace (USIP) works in Syria, and in neighboring countries where Syrians have taken refuge, to strengthen Syrians’ efforts to overcome communal conflicts.
-It assists in dialogues among opposed tribal or sectarian groups.
+Whatever the military outcome of the war or Syria’s future governance, achieving a peaceful Syria will require reconciliation among the communal groups that are fighting the country’s underlying, often local, conflicts.
+The United States Institute of Peace (USIP) works in Syria, and in neighboring countries where Syrians have taken refuge, to strengthen Syrians’ efforts to overcome these communal conflicts.
+It has piloted dialogues among opposed tribal or sectarian groups.
 USIP works with Syrian civil society organizations to strengthen them for long-term efforts to resolve conflicts and advocate for better governance in their country following generations of authoritarian rule.
-An example: In 2013, USIP supported the creation of an independent Syrian news website, Maalouma.
-This organization maintains a network of researchers and analysts on the war drawn from civil society groups, youth organizations and activists in Syria and Lebanon.
-USIP’s work on Syria also includes:
+USIP’s work on Syria includes:

 Dialogue for a Future Democratic Transition.
 In 2012, USIP helped convene dozens of Syrian political and local community activists, in a project called The Day After, to develop a shared vision for a democratic future for Syria.
 The dialogue included guidance from international experts on economic and social reforms, strengthening the rule of law, constitution-making, and other elements of political transitions.
 USIP encourages the continuation and broadening of such dialogues, which can build a basis for a more peaceful, democratic future.

 Institute staff and experts publish in-depth PeaceWorks reports, timely Policy Briefs and other articles that distill expert research, lessons learned and problem-solving solutions to advance peacebuilding.
 Recent publications on Syria include:

 - USIP Website: ISIS Makes Sex Slavery a Key Tactic of Terrorism (October 2016)

 - Peace Channel: Beating the Islamic State Won’t Fix Iraq (July 2015)

 - USIP Website: Women and Violent Extremism: A Growing Threat Demands Concerted Action (August 2015)